A to Z ~ Flowers Types + Symbolism + Colours + More, Guide.

 In terms of cemetery and gravesite symbolism, the Aster flower has a long-standing tradition of symbolising patience and daintiness.
 It is also associated with the end of summer and the coming of fall.

 The Aster flower is available in a wide variety of colors, including pink, purple, white, blue, and yellow.
 Each colour has its own symbolic meaning, with purple symbolizing royalty, blue symbolizing wisdom and patience, white symbolizing purity and innocence, and yellow representing hope.

 The Aster flower has been used in funerals and memorial services since ancient times.
 The ancient Greeks and Romans believed that the aster flower was able to ward off evil spirits, and it was often placed on graves to protect the deceased.
 In medieval Europe, the aster was also used in funeral wreaths to symbolise the end of life.

 In European cultures, the aster flower is associated with the Virgin Mary, and it was often used in religious art and iconography.
 In Asian cultures, the Aster flower is associated with the autumn season and represents a time of change and transition.

 When purchasing an Aster flower for a cemetery or gravesite, the symbolic meaning of the colour should be taken into consideration.
-A purple Aster can be placed on a royal family member’s grave to symbolize their status, while a white aster can be placed on a loved one’s grave to symbolize purity and innocence.
+A purple Aster can be placed on a royal family member’s grave to symbolise their status, while a white aster can be placed on a loved one’s grave to symbolise purity and innocence.

 Faux version of Aster flowers is also a popular choice for gravesites and cemetery uses as they are weather resistant and can last a long time.
 The Faux version of the Aster flowers are made of materials like silk, plastic, or other synthetic materials and can be used as a permanent memorial for the deceased.